By Justin Patrick

 “It’s a mecca,” says Roberts, speaking of Steamboat Springs.
 Children who are born there —

-ho view walking and skiing as equally important hallmarks of child development — are brought up in a culture that encourages healthy, but also very serious, competition.
+often to parents who view walking and skiing as equally important hallmarks of child development — are brought up in a culture that encourages healthy, but also very serious, competition.
 Additionally, promising young athletes move to Steamboat with their families from around the globe to test and develop their skills alongside similarly talented children under the guidance of world-class coaches.
 “The kids know if they have the ambition, if they have the talent, then they can work their way up,” says Roberts.
 “In the locker rooms, athletes who are very high powered will be in the kids’ presence….
 It’s very compelling.
 It gives them something to shoot for.”

 Those locker rooms are found inside the grounds of the Steamboat Springs Winter Sports Club.
 SSWSC is a 501c(3) non-profit.
 It is a private club, not owned or managed by either the city or ski area, though they do happen to be its two biggest supporters.
 Given its size and scope, meeting fundraising needs is a constant challenge.